Vaiden,

 Negro It is assumed that the Goldsby case will be set

-first because according to Circuit Clerk George Tubeville, Jr., certified
+first because according to Circuit Clerk George Tubeville,

-12. Copies were sent to all principals
+November 12.
+Copies were sent to all

-including Negro attorney George Leighton of Circuit Clerk Tubeville has received response from
+principals including Negro attorney George Leighton of Circuit Clerk Tubeville

-Leighton indicating that he would be present Monday.
-He had not heard from the two white Governor-Elect Ross Barnett, who participated in
+Monday.
+He had not heard from the two

-the original case as an attorney retained by Bryant Nelms, husband of the
+the original case as an attorney retained by Bryant Nelms,

-assisting District Attorney Aldridge.
+trial again assisting District Attorney Aldridge.
+Besides the governor-elect, other

-strain the capacity of Vaiden’s small courthouse to the utmost.
-Goldsby’s original conviction was appealed by
+observers are expected to be present and strain the capacity of Vaiden’s small courthouse to the utmost.
+Goldsby’s original conviction was

-there were no Negroes on the jury that convicted Goldsby.
+grounds that there were no Negroes on the jury that convicted Goldsby.
 The latest appeal fared better than

 Leighton’s first appeal in 1956 on the same grounds.
 In 1956, the But in Leighton’s appeal to the U.S. Fifth Circuit